Starcounter/Docs/guides/web-apps/html-view-guidelines/README.md

 ### Additional Resources

-To find more information about creating HTML View definitions, take a look at [the article linked above](https://starcounter.io/layout-compositions-html-partials/) and the [People app](https://github.com/StarcounterSamples/People/tree/develop/src/People/wwwroot/People/viewmodels) which fully adhers to these guidelines.
+To find more information about creating HTML View definitions, take a look at [the article linked above](https://starcounter.io/layout-compositions-html-partials/) and the [People app](https://github.com/StarcounterSamples/People/tree/develop/src/People/wwwroot/People/viewmodels) which fully adheres to these guidelines.